Cathedral Parish School

-Cathedral Parish School, now known as Wheeling Catholic Elementary, was a historic elementary school building located at Wheeling, Ohio County, West Virginia.
+Cathedral Parish School, also known as Wheeling Catholic Elementary and Diocese of Wheeling-Charleston Chancery, was a historic elementary school building located at Wheeling, Ohio County, West Virginia.
 It was built in 1896–1897, to service the St. Joseph Cathedral parish.
 A gymnasium addition was built in 1939.
 It is a three-story brick building, with an elevated first floor.
 It sits on a sandstone base.
 It features a center square tower with a pyramidal roof and Late Gothic Revival details.

 It was listed on the National Register of Historic Places in 1997.
 It is located in the East Wheeling Historic District.